neil314159/portfolio-project-1/README.md

     ![Intro](docs/introstats.png)

 * Results
     * There is a list of 5 places in Ireland ranked by how suitable they are for working from home.
 Each place has a card showing a picture of the area as well as information such as the cost of renting or buying a property, as well as the rate of crime and the amenities such as coffee shops available.
+There are direct links provided to useful websites if the user wishes to search for property in the area.

     ![City](docs/citycard.png)